jamesseanwright/pixelweather/README.md

 # PixelWeather

 A TypeScript and Canvas web app for interactively displaying the weather for a given city.
-I developed this to accompany my talk [FrontCon](https://frontcon.lv/) talk, _Composing Classes with TypeScript_.
+I developed this to accompany my [FrontCon](https://frontcon.lv/) talk, _Composing Classes with TypeScript_.

-`master` currently contains a horrible implementation based upon inheritance, but will eventually be replaced by one based upon composition.
+This branch, `inheritance`, contains an initial implementation in which entity behaviours are reused via inheritance.
+The composed version can be found in `master`.